mynona/vapor-oauth-example/README.md

 * oauth/token | Exchange refresh token for new access token
 * oauth/token_info | Token introspection
 * .well-known/.well-known/jwks.json | Receive a list of the public RSA keys to validate signatures
+* .well-known/openid-configuration | JSON formatted document with the metadata that identifies all the available endpoints
 * oauth/login | Customized route to offer a simple sign-in form

 Customized routes on the relying party (client) side